 - Annual Family Festival held June 20-29 with 5K and mile races, Firecracker Golf Tournament, dinner and movie in the park, carnival, and fireworks.

-- Kim Holindrake, City Recorder, designated Master Municipal Clerk (MMC) from International Institute of Municipal Clerks.
+- Kim Holindrake, city recorder, designated as Master Municipal Clerk (MMC) from International Institute of Municipal Clerks.

-- Council adopts Special Events ordinance to govern special events within the City.
+- Council adopts ordinance to govern special events within the city.

 - Council declares September 6-13 Childhood Cancer Awareness Week.

 - Cottonwood Culinary Well Project completed, providing city with more than a fully redundant water source.

 - Chase bank opens Cedar Hills/Lone Peak branch November 17.

 - Official proclamation declares November 23 as Feed America Day.

 - McDonald’s (restaurant) concept and preliminary plans approved.

 - Youth City Council completes many service projects, including 4th annual Easter Egg Hunt with over 1,200 participants, and food and toy drives

 - City declares May 1 as Silver Star Day, honoring armed forces men and women